Career Development Coordinator

 StreetSquash was founded in Harlem in September 1999 as the second squash and education program in the United States.
 A comprehensive youth enrichment program, StreetSquash combines academic tutoring, squash instruction, community service, college preparation, leadership development, and mentoring for young people ages 11-24.
 What began as an after-school program with 24 middle school students and two staff members has expanded to serve 400 participants from 6th grade through college graduation, and entry into the workforce.
 Learn more about us at www.streetsquash.org.

 About the Position

 StreetSquash is seeking a demonstrated leader to fill the Career Development Coordinator position.
 An ideal candidate will possess a passion for working with young people and driving an organization that supports participants on the path to high school graduation, post-secondary education and completion, and securing meaningful, self-sustaining employment.
-The Program Director reports to the Senior Director of College Access and Success and Alumni Support (CASAS).
+The Career Development Coordinator reports to the Manager of College Access and Success and Alumni Support (CASAS).

 - Maintain database of work training programs, workforce opportunities, apprenticeships, entry-level jobs, and internships, communicate these opportunities with StreetSquash alumni and high school students interested in entering the workforce

 - Collaborate with the College Access Director to support high school students navigating their post-secondary pathways and summer opportunity applications

 - Meet with students to discuss fields of interest and pair students up with employers or training programs.
 Assist in the career decision making process to help students identify their strengths, experiences, and vocational interests